Allen-Synthesis/EuroPi/software/contrib/bouncing_pixels.md

 * Collision handling cannot handle a pixel going fast enough to bounce with two opposing walls in one tick.
 If a pixel goes fast enough to do this, it triggers the over speed behaviour (i.e. by default, they will reset).
+* This script consumes a relatively large amount of memory.
+Max ball counts over 100 risk crashing the script.
+Ball counts over 20 consume enough memory to cause connection issues with Thonny.
+If you need to debug the script, you will probably want to lower the max ball count.

 ## Further development